DevOpsKev/cucurbits/README.md

 # Cucurbits

-A DevOps Native HDD framework written in Go.
+A DevOps Native HDD framework written in **Go**.
 Cucurbits uses Gherkin like syntax to describe and test product hypotheses.

 ### Some Links on HDD: